 A team of political scientists, economists, geographers, legal scholars and environmental scientists are working hand-in-hand with investigative journalists at UBC to tell under-reported stories about the hidden costs in global supply chains.

-Led by Peter Klein, an Emmy-award winning journalist and professor at the Graduate School of Journalism, the collaborative initiative is part of a $2.5 million SSHRC project to investigate corruption, labour abuses and environmental costs in global supply chains.
-According to Klein, the partnership between scholars and journalists is unique, since it gives scholars an opportunity to take their research beyond an elite academic environment and bring it to a mass audience using engaging storytelling and investigative reporting techniques.
+Led by Prof. Peter Klein, an Emmy-award winning journalist and professor at the Graduate School of Journalism, the collaborative initiative is part of a $2.5-million SSHRC project to investigate corruption, labour abuses and environmental costs in global supply chains.
+According to Prof. Klein, the partnership between scholars and journalists is unique, since it gives scholars an opportunity to take their research beyond an elite academic environment and bring it to a mass audience using engaging storytelling and investigative reporting techniques.

 The seven-year research project exemplifies UBC’s efforts to invest in and support emerging and established research clusters, bringing together networks of diverse researchers working in pursuit of common aims (Strategy 6: Collaborative Clusters).